 - Log into your Upwork account

 Under Upwork Fixed-Price Protection, disputes enter a mediation process with an Upwork mediation specialist.
-Your specialist will work with both parties towards a resolution.
+Your specialist will work with both parties towards a resolution, and the process may take up to 21 days.
 If your client is unresponsive to contact attempts, we will notify you of the outcome of your dispute.